Common DUI Questions

 deal of distress.

-We have helped uncover instances of gross police misconduct and violations
+We have helped uncover instances of police misconduct and violations of

-of search and seizure regulations.
+search and seizure protocol and regulations.
 In other instances, our clients'

 rights have been breached at field sobriety check points.
 If you think

-your rights have been violated during a DUI arrest, you must contact our
+your rights have been violated during a DUI arrest, contact our firm immediately.

 Will I lose my driver's license after an arrest for DUI?